sungeunbae/swc_vuw2015/sql-novice-world/07-join.md

 but that's beyond the scope of this lesson.
-Once we add this to our query, the database manager throws away records that combined information about two different countires, leaving us with just the ones we want.
+Once we add this to our query, the database manager throws away records that combined information about two different countries, leaving us with just the ones we want.

 Notice that we used `Table.field` to specify field names